• Skip to primary navigation

 tomatoes, garlic, ginger, onions frying in a wok

 Next, add water and cover with a lid and bring it to a boil, about 5-7 minutes.
-Add papaya, cover with the lid and allow the soup to boil again.
-Then add lemongrass and cover for 2 minutes.
+Add sliced papaya wedges, cover with the lid and allow the soup to boil again.
+Then add lemongrass and cover for 2 minutes:

 cooking in a wok, tomates, onions, green papaya, and lemongrass

-hot soup in a bowl on a white table
+hot vegan tinola soup in a bowl on a white table

 Vegan Tinola

-Try this delicious Filipino Soup made vegan!
-Tinola Manok (Chicken Soup).
-It’s heartwarming, delicious, and addicting!
+Try this delicious and famous Filipino Soup made vegan!
+This vegan Tinola soup is heartwarming, healthy, and addicting!

 Cuisine: Filipino